joelparkerhenderson/ways-of-working/README.md

 [More…](doc/credentials/index.md)

-### For shared spaces, group areas, public rooms
+### For shared spaces and group areas

-Post relevant information prominently, such as the shared space's phone numbers, wifi codes, room reservations, etc.
+Post relevant information prominently, such as phone numbers, wifi codes, room reservations, etc.

 Whiteboards are eraseable any time; please erase any whiteboard writing that says "Do not erase".